Shane32/Argon2/README.md

 ## Possible future features

-- Server password (for now, add the server password as a suffix to the password to be hashed;
-  this would not be a backwards compatible change)
-- Customizable salt length (does not require changes to the password format)
 - Support for Argon2, Argon2i, and Argon2d formats (would use unique prefix for each format)
 - Support for verifying BCrypt passwords
 - Integration of the underlying library to avoid the dependency